-The course commences with an analysis of the design of conventional legal databases (text retrieval, litigation support etc.), and retrieval techniques, and moves progressively through the evaluation and application of the major approaches to developing legal expert systems.
-Topics include: principles of full-text retrieval; deficiencies of existing retrieval techniques; 'conceptual' retrieval systems and their relationship to knowledge-based systems; the nature of legal knowledge and reasoning and its capacity for computerised representation; relationship between formal logics, legal reasoning and expert systems; differences between legal document generators, decision network expert systems, rule-based expert systems and non-deductive expert systems: the communications aspects of knowledge-based technologies: special problems of case-law representation and reasoning; implications of knowledge-based technologies for the delivery of legal services and the rule of law.
-All of these topics are taught in the context of 'hands on'development of applications.
-All classes take place in the Faculty Microcomputer Lab and enrolment is therefore limited to 25.
+The course evaluates and applies a variety of approaches to developing legal expert systems.
+Topics include: the nature of legal knowledge and reasoning and its capacity for computerised representation; relationship between formal logics, legal reasoning and expert systems; differences between legal document generators, decision network expert systems, rule-based expert systems and non-deductive expert systems; the communications aspects of knowledge-based technologies; special problems of case-law representation and reasoning; implications of knowledge-based technologies for the delivery of legal services and the rule of law.

+All of these topics are taught in the context of 'hands on' development of applications, using a number of expert system 'shells', some of which have been developed for the course and others that are available commercially.
+All classes take place in the Faculty Microcomputer Lab and enrollment is therefore limited to 25.
+This course complements Legal Computer Applications Development (A), but neither course is a pre-requisite for the other.

-90.465G Data Surveillance and Information Privacy Law
+LAWS4659 Data Surveillance and Information Privacy Law

 Data surveillance, the techniques of social control through the use of information technology, is of increasing importance as a method of public and private administration.
 The subject analyses the uses and effectiveness of data surveillance techniques in such areas as tax and social security administration, prevention of credit and insurance fraud, direct marketing and criminal investigation.
 Techniques covered include screening and matching, and the use of expert systems.
-The practices and legal bases of documentary identification, on which data surveillance depends, is examined in relation to birth, death and marriage registers, the electoral roll, passports, drivers' licences, credit cards and other identification systems.
+The practices and legal bases of documentary identification, on which data surveillance depends, are examined in relation to birth, death and marriage registers, the electoral roll, passports, drivers' licences, credit cards and other identification systems.
 The growing embodiment of data surveillance techniques in legislation as 'data surveillance law' is assessed.
 The perspective of the information systems discipline toward data surveillance techniques will supplement the legal approach.

 Information privacy (or 'data protection') law aims to balance individual rights against the encroachments of data surveillance.
-The subject assesses the effectiveness of general law (e.g. breach of confidence) and such legislation as the PrivacyAct 1988 (C'wealth), privacy aspects of freedom of information laws, official secrets laws, credit reporting legislation and rehabilitation of offenders legislation, as responses to data surveillance techniques.
+The subject assesses the effectiveness of general law (e.g. breach of confidence) and such legislation as the Privacy Act 1988 (C'wealth), privacy aspects of freedom of information laws, official secrets laws, credit reporting legislation and rehabilitation of offenders legislation, as responses to data surveillance techniques.
 The international development of data protection standards as a response to 'trans-border data flows' is considered.
-The Privacy Act 1988, as Australia's first substantial data protection law, is examined in detail, particularly in relation to the interpretation of the 11 Information Privacy Principles, its inter-relationship with other legislation, and the remedies it provides to those harmed by data surveillance.
+The Privacy Act 1988, (Cth) is examined in detail.